-In addition to the Strategy, the Autism Inclusion Charter has been launched by the Government of South Australia and is now being implemented across all government departments.
+In addition to the Strategy, the Autism Inclusion Charter is being implemented across the South Australian Government.
 The Charter, coordinated by the Office for Autism, demonstrates the ongoing commitment by government agencies to improve outcomes for Autistic people.

 The Charter identifies four key principles for all agencies to commit to and supports the identified Focus Areas within the Strategy.
 Whilst the Strategy will drive long-term change, the Charter has been developed to complement and enhance activities, maximise opportunity for innovation and progress, and champion genuine engagement and inclusion.